 To ensure that you receive important benefit information by mail, it is important that you notify NEAP if you change your address.
-You can easily change your address via the NEAP Online Benefits Portal\, or you can find an electronic copy of the Change of Address form on the NEAP website, www.neap.org.
-For your convenience, the Designation of Beneficiary and Life Stage Investment Change forms are available on the following pages of this booklet as well as on our website.
+You can easily change your address via the NEAP Online Benefits Portal.
+For your convenience, the Designation of Beneficiary and Life Stage Investment Change forms are available on the following pages of this booklet as well as on our website, www.neap.org.
 Simply remove these forms from this booklet or print them from the website as needed and mail them to the address below: